pgRouting/workshop/docs/source/chapters/SQLfunction.rst

 Exercise 5 - Route geometry (human readable)
 -------------------------------------------------------------------------------

-.. rubric:: From the Venue to the Brewry, additionally get the geometry in human readable form.
+.. rubric:: From the Venue to the hotel, additionally get the geometry in human readable form.

 .. image:: /images/chapter7/ch7-e5.png
   :width: 300pt
   :alt: From the Venue to the Brewry

+* The vehicle is going from the Venue at ``252643343``
-* The vehicle is going from vertex ``61350413`` to vertex ``61479912``.
+* The vehicle is going to the hotel at ``302057309``.
+* The result should contain:

+  * ``seq`` for ordering and unique row identifier
+  * the ``name`` of the road segments
-* Include the geometry of the path in human readable form.
+  * the geometry of the path in human readable form.

 .. literalinclude:: solutions/wrapper_problems.sql
   :language: sql